drcjar/ipfjes-thesis/source/12_chapter_4.md

 ### Historic workplace measurements

-Occupational hygienists have recorded a large numbers of workplace measurements of asbestos in different settings, at different times, using a variety of different means.
+Occupational hygienists have recorded a large number of workplace measurements of asbestos in different settings, at different times, using a variety of different means.
 These measurements reside in national databases such as the HSE National Exposure Database[@Burns1989], and EV@LUTIL[@Orlowski2015], in the published literature, and in unpublished company records.

 The use of different means of making workplace assessments results in difficulties with respect to the accuracy and comparability of measurements.
 For example, instruments that count particles rather than asbestos fibres have been used and there is no established conversion factor.[@Peto1985] Phase contrast microscopy has also been used which is less sensitive that scanning electron microscopy, which is in turn less sensitive than transmission electron microscopy and energy-dispersive x-ray analysis.[@ATSDR2001]